-a) Does the policy related to Principle 6 cover only the Company or extends to the Group / Joint Ventures / Suppliers/ Contractors/NGOs/others. b) Does the Company have strategies/initiatives to address global environmental issues such as climate change, global warming etc.? c) Does the Company identify and assess potential environmental risks?
-No d) Does the Company have any project related to Clean Development mechanism?
-Not applicable e) Has the Company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. ?
-No f) Are the emissions/wastes generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported?
-Not applicable g) Number of show cause/legal notices received from CPCB/ SPCB which are pending (i.e. not resolved to satisfaction) as on end of financial year.
+a) Does the policy related to Principle 6 cover only the Company or extends to the Group / Joint Ventures / Suppliers/ Contractors/NGOs/others.
+As a holding and an investment company with limited number of employees, the Company does not have a direct environmental impact. b) Does the Company have strategies/initiatives to address global environmental issues such as climate change, global warming etc.?
+No c) Does the Company identify and assess potential environmental risks?
+No d) Does the Company have any project related to Clean Not applicable Development mechanism? e) Has the Company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. ?
+No f) Are the emissions/wastes generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported? g) Number of show cause/legal notices received from CPCB/ SPCB which are pending (i.e. not resolved to satisfaction) as on end of financial year.